barryceelen/Claudette/README.md

 - **Remove Current File From Chat**
 *claudette\_context\_remove\_current\_file*
-Remove the content of the currently open view to the chat context, if it has been added before.
+Remove the content of the currently open view from the chat context, if it has been added before.

 - **Add All Open Files To Chat**
 *claudette\_context\_add\_open\_files*